2025 elections in India

-The 2025 elections in India includes the election to the office of the vice president of India, Rajya Sabha and 1 state and 1 union territory Legislative assemblies.
+The 2025 elections in India includes the election to the office of the vice president of India, Rajya Sabha, state legislative assemblies, rural and urban local bodies.

 Vice presidential election

 The vice presidential election was held on 9 September 2025 following the early resignation of Jagdeep Dhankhar.
 The votes were counted on the same day and C. P. Radhakrishnan was elected as the next Vice president of India.